 Kai Wehmeier Professor Wehmeier works in philosophical logic and philosophy of logic, as well as adjacent areas in philosophy of language and metaphysics.
 Much of his recent research has been concerned with the logical analysis of modality and identity.
 Another focus is the philosophy of Gottlob Frege.

 Jeffrey Barrett shares some research interests with this group; in particular, he and Affiliated Faculty member Wayne Aitken have an active research project on algorithmic logic, a type-free logic of intensional functions.
+James Weatherall also shares some interests with the group, in particular concerning applications of category theory in both the foundations of physics and the foundations of mathematics.
 Adjunct Faculty member Richard Mendelsohn is a philosophical logician and philosopher of logic/language with special expertise in the history of analytic philosophy, especially Frege; he participates in Logic Seminar each winter quarter.

 Via the Center for the Advancement of Logic, its Philosophy, History and Applications (C-Alpha), the Logic Group is engaged in a cooperation with the University of Connecticut Logic Group that includes an annual exchange of visitors.
 They also enjoy close relations with the UCLA Logic Center and the Center for Mathematical Philosophy at the University of Munich, Germany.
 Roughly every other year, the Logic Group organizes the UCI FregeFest, a two-day workshop devoted to the work of the inventor of modern logic, Gottlob Frege, and the ramifications of his work for contemporary philosophy.
 Frequent additional workshops on various topics in logic and the philosophy of mathematics take place on an ad hoc basis (see links below).
 The Logic Seminar, held each winter quarter, is the group's research seminar, in which work in progress by resident faculty and graduate students, as well as occasional visitors, is presented.
 Finally, the LPS Logic Group is a participant in the Southern California History and Philosophy of Logic and Mathematics Group, and a regular host of its meetings.